reactive-python/reactpy-django/docs/features/decorators.md

 ## Auth Required

-You can limit access to a component to a specific `auth_attribute` by using this decorator.
+You can limit access to a component to users with a specific `auth_attribute` by using this decorator.

 By default, this decorator checks if the user is logged in, and his/her account has not been deactivated.